 Whatever you do, make sure that you take more than one source of cash on your trip.
 Getting overseas and finding that your debit or credit card won’t work, or that you’ve lost it, could be a serious issue.
 You can also consider a travel money card if you prefer to lock in your exchange rate before you leave.
 For more savvy tips on minimising credit card fees while travelling, read our guide, here.

 Pack light and save

 Over-stuffing your suitcase is a big no-no if you’re flying out of New Zealand.
 If your airline says “23kg”, they mean “23kg”.
-Weigh your bags before you get to the airport and make sure you are within the restrictions, otherwise you’ll be forced to cough up extra cash at the airport, of even worse, have to say goodbye to that lovely hand-knitted cardigan your grandmother spent so long slaving over.
+Weigh your bags before you get to the airport and make sure you are within the restrictions, otherwise you’ll be forced to cough up extra cash at the airport or, even worse, decide what to cull from your luggage!

 Leave bag space for holiday purchases

 While not technically a “must pack”, you will save money on the homeward journey if you devote room in your suitcase to things you will buy on holidays.
 It’s inevitable you will bring home more duty-free goods or holiday mementos than when you left.
 Making sure you have room now will save you excess baggage charges on the return trip.

 Whether you’re going on a road trip across the North Island, or glamming it up in a 5-star resort overseas, travel insurance is a must-have item on any travel list.
 Travel insurance is cheap in the overall scheme of holiday costs so, there’s no excuse for missing out.
 You can compare travel insurance for overseas trips as well as compare domestic travel insurance for holidaying in New Zealand, right here.